Anish Chopra, FCPA, FCA, FCBV, CFA

 Richard Davies, CPA, CA, CBV, CFE, CFF

-Richard holds a Bachelor of Accounting degree from the Goodman School of Business at Brock University.
-He is a Chartered Business Valuator, a Chartered Professional Accountant, a Chartered Accountant, a Certified Fraud Examiner, and is also Certified in Financial Forensics.
+Rick holds a Bachelor of Accounting degree from the Goodman School of Business at Brock University.
+He is a Chartered Business Valuator (CBV), a Chartered Professional Accountant (CPA), a Chartered Accountant (CA), a Certified Fraud Examiner (CFE), and is also Certified in Financial Forensics (CFF).

 Susie Foley, CPA, CA, CBV